cvmfs/doc-cvmfs/cpt-ducc.rst

 above.

-Whish List Syntax v1
+Wish List Syntax v1
 ********************

-The whish list is provided as YAML file.
-An example of a whish list containing four images is show below.
+The wish list is provided as YAML file.
+An example of a wish list containing four images is show below.

 ::